TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/008 Policy guarding.md

 It's similar to the AuthController, but now notice the extra attribute `[Authorize]`.

 This means this Controller can only be interacted with, if the caller provides a valid JWT.\
-It means by default all endpoints can only be called with a valid token.\
+By default all endpoints within this class can only be called with a valid token.\
 If we leave out the attribute, all endpoints can by default be called by anonymous callers, i.e. no valid token is needed.
 It's up to you to decide whether to use it or not.
+Is your default "all access" or "limited access".\
 For this test, we include the attribute.

 We will create a couple of dummy methods, which just returns "OK", but the point is we will guard these endpoints with policies and authentication.